KLOW (BPC-157/TB-500/GHK-Cu/KPV Blend)

 Keep sealed, protected from light and moisture.
 Lyophilized: ≤ −20 °C for long-term (or 2–8 °C short-term).
 After reconstitution: 2–8 °C; avoid repeated freeze–thaw.
 Use sterile technique in research workflows.

-The KLOW blend is closely related to the widely referenced GLOW blend (GHK-Cu, BPC-157, and TB-500), with the primary difference being the inclusion of KPV, which expands the scope of signaling pathways that can be examined in experimental models.
+The KLOW Blend is related to the widely referenced GLOW formulation, with the addition of KPV expanding the range of signaling pathways that can be investigated within a single experimental system.

 KLOW Peptide Blend Mechanism of Action (Research Only)